Job prospects Payroll Administrator in Manitoba

 - Part-time workers: 9% compared to 21% for all occupations

-- Less than 5% of payroll clerks are self-employed compared to an average of 10% for all occupations.
+- less than 5% of payroll administrators are self-employed compared to an average of 10% for all occupations.

 Breakdown by region